MarzAttax/Trick-or-Trivia/README.md

 # Trick-or-Trivia
 Trick or Trivia is a trivia-based halloween candy dispenser.
 I built this project for Element1 as an assignment for their annual halloween project showcase.
-You can find the full project at the following link: http://www.element14.com/community/community/raspberry-pi/raspberrypi_projects/blog/2015/09/03/trick-or-trivia-halloween-candy-dispenser-001--project-introduction?ICID=piproj-topbanner  Follow me on Youtube: https://www.youtube.com/channel/UCRGqoLoHbrnAUZuMbgJ9DJw
+You can find the full project at the following link: http://bit.ly/TrickorTrivia

+Follow me on Youtube: http://bit.ly/TMWB-on-YouTube Follow me on Element14: http://bit.ly/CJGantt-on-E14 Follow me on Github: http://bit.ly/CJGantt-on-Github Follow me on Twitter: http://bit.ly/TMWB-on-Twitter Follow me on Facebook: http://bit.ly/TMWB-on-Facebook